csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 	- Cancer patients who want to find someone who also suffers from the same type(s) of cancer to date
 	- Cancer patients who just diagnosed with cancer and want to be mentored and comforted by someone who has had the same type(s) of cancer as them for longer time
 	- Cancer patients who have experience fighting with cancer and now want to mentor someone who has the same type(s) of cancer as them for shorter time
-	- Members from Malecare cancer support who wants to send news, such as new treatments, new clinical trials, etc., to a specific group of cancer patients
 	- Cancer patients who want to explore more information specific to their cancer type(s)
+	- Employees from Malecare cancer support that would take the role as the administrators.
+They are able to send news, such as new treatments, new clinical trials, etc., to a specific group of cancer patients, or ban people's account for misconducting.

   > Short (1 - 2 min' read max)